-Scotland and it’s range of roads makes an excellent location for advanced driver training.
-Due to it’s huge network of challenging rural roads, which typically are much more dangerous than motorways and urban routes, we see a lot of people, both companies and private individuals alike, investing the advanced driver training, to help them become safer drivers on these roads.
+Scotland and its range of roads make an excellent location for advanced driver training.
+Due to its huge network of challenging rural roads, which typically are much more dangerous than motorways and urban routes, we see a lot of people, both companies and private individuals alike, investing the advanced driver training, to help them become safer drivers on these roads.

 Why are rural roads so dangerous?

-The twisty, turning nature of rural roads instantly make them more risky than a motorway or urban route.
-Combine this with the relatively high speeds, close proximity of on coming traffic, varying road surfaces, farm machinery, mud on the road, obscure entrances all add up to more danger.
+The twisty, turning nature of rural roads instantly make them riskier than a motorway or urban route.
+Combine this with the relatively high speeds, close proximity of oncoming traffic, varying road surfaces, farm machinery, mud on the road, obscure entrances all add up to more danger.

 - Creating improved powers of observation and anticipation